Start9Labs/documentation/site/source/developer-docs/packaging.rst

 Glossary
 ========

-`service` - open software applications that run on embassyOS
+`service` - open software applications that run on StartOS

 `package` - the composed set of a Docker image, a service manifest, and service instructions, icon, and license, that are formatted into a file with the `s9pk` extension using `embassy-sdk`